 , and many more.

-However, there are countless different colors in the world, and not all of them can be described with simple words.
+However, there are many different colors in the world, and not all of them are predefined in CSS.
 That is why CSS offers more accurate ways of specifying colors, including RGB, HEX, and HSL.

 RGB color